 To make suggestions and recommendations to you about goods or services that may be of interest to you:

 Necessary for our legitimate interests (to develop our products/services and grow our business)

-The lawful basis for processing data in accordance with GDPR includes Consent of the Data Subject, Contractual Necessity, Compliance with a legal obligation, Vital Interests, Public Interest, Legitimate Interest, Explicit Consent, Employment Law, Charity or not for Profit Bodies, Data Manifestly made public by the data subject, Legal Claims, Reason of Substantial Public Interest, Medical Diagnosis and Treatment, Public Health and Historical, Statistical and Scientific purposes.
+The lawful basis for processing data in accordance with GDPR includes Consent of the Data Subject, Contractual Necessity, Compliance with a Legal Obligation, Vital Interests, Public Interest, Legitimate Interest, Explicit Consent, Employment Law, Charity or not for Profit Bodies, Data Manifestly made public by the data subject, Legal Claims, Reason of Substantial Public Interest, Medical Diagnosis and Treatment, Public Health and Historical, Statistical and Scientific purposes.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-We have established the following personal data control mechanisms: you may unsubscribe from marketing emails at any time by clicking on the unsubscribe link on the email, you can contact us via telephone 0330 053 9115, email us at [email protected] write to us at: Marketing Department, The Pines Hospital, 192 Altrincham Road, Manchester, M22 4RZ or send us a message via our website contact page.
+We have established the following personal data control mechanisms: you may unsubscribe from marketing emails at any time by clicking on the unsubscribe link on the email, you can contact us via telephone 0330 053 9115, email us at email@example.com write to us at: Marketing Department, The Pines Hospital, 192 Altrincham Road, Manchester, M22 4RZ or send us a message via our website contact page.
 You can unsubscribe to our marketing via the email unsubscribe link or by contacting us directly.
-The General Data Protection Regulations (GDPR) provides rights for individuals, the right to be informed, the right of access, the right to rectification, the right to erasure, the right to restrict processing, the right to data portability and the right to object.
+The General Data Protection Regulations (GDPR) provide rights for individuals; the right to be informed, the right of access, the right to rectification, the right to erasure, the right to restrict processing, the right to data portability and the right to object.
 Please see our contact us page for further information on Subject Access Requests.

 PROMOTIONAL OFFERS FROM US